vibenr/sentiment_analysis/readme.md

+## Sentiment Analysis using Python
-- this project is build to learn data analysis using python.
+- This project is built to learn data analysis using Python.
 - Dataset: Amazon Reveiews
 - Aim: Sentiment Analysis

+### Images